swup/docs/src/docs/api/api.md

 # API

-The swup instance returned from the constructor can be used to access additional methods and helpers.
+The swup instance can be used to call additional methods and helpers.

-When using the [debug plugin](/plugins/debug-plugin/), the swup instance can optionally made available as `window.swup` on the global instance.
+If installed, the [debug plugin](/plugins/debug-plugin/) can optionally expose the swup instance at `window.swup`.